Natural Support for Candida and Yeast Infections

 The human body and environment are surrounded by different microbial agents including fungi and yeast.
 This relationship is natural and safe, but complications may arise when the balance is disrupted.
 Candida is a genus of yeasts and is the most common cause of fungal infections worldwide .
 In fact, 75% of U.S. women experience a Candida infection during their reproductive years.
 Between 40% to 50% of these women have recurrent episodes, and 5% to 8% experience chronic candida infections.

-Candida albicans and Yeast infections - trying a Natural Cure approach:
+Candida albicans and Yeast infections - A natural approach:

 Candida albicans is the strain most commonly associated with urinary tract and yeast infections in women.
 Candida albicans and other Candida species can also affect the intestines following use of antibiotics or chemotherapy.

 Many traditional treatments rush to apply topical creams to treat the infection, but this can lead to drug resistance and iterating side effects.
-An alternative and natural approach to treating fungal and yeast infections including Candida, uses Monolaurin - a medium chain fatty acid found naturally in coconut.
-Monolaurin is an effective, safe, and natural anti-microbial agent with lots of laboratory research behind it
+Monolaurin may present an alternative and natural approach to strengthening the immune response against fungal and yeast infections, including Candida.
+Monolaurin is a medium chain fatty acid found naturally in coconut.
+Monolaurin benefits from a number of published research studies which include Candida.

-Monolaurin is effective at killing Candida albicans and other "bad" microbial infections [1, 3]
+Monolaurin has been shown in studies to inactivate Candida albicans and other "bad" microbial infections [1, 3]

 Monolaurin is targeted, and does not kill "good" (beneficial) bacteria naturally found in your gut [2, 3]

-According to one research study, Monolaurin is just as effective as natamycin (a powerful antifungal drug) in killing Candida albicans.
-In laboratory tests against Candida albicans , Monolaurin killed over 90% yeast cells rapidly within 15 min and caused a complete loss of viability in 120 min .
+One research study focused on Candida albicans compared Monolaurin against natamycin (a powerful antifungal drug).
+Results demonstrated Monolaurin had the ability to eliminate over 90% Candida yeast cells rapidly within 15 min, and caused a complete loss of yeast viability in 120 min .

 Unlike wide-spectrum antibiotics which indiscriminately destroy good (beneficial) microbes along with the bad (harmful), Monolaurin has been shown to target and inhibit Candida albicans yeast while supporting and promoting healthy bacteria [2, 3].
 In addition to better targeting of an invasive overgrowth, monolaurin does not contribute to microbial resistance as some antibiotics have shown .

 A fungal overgrowth may be an indication that you are more susceptible to other viruses and infections which are dormant in your body.
-Monolaurin also possesses a wide range of anti fungal, anti viral, and anti bacterial properties which may help protect you from an increased risk of infection.
+Monolaurin research studies go beyond yeast and cover viral and bacterial results as well.

-If you are looking to treat a fungal or yeast infection without harsh or expensive drugs or lotions, monolaurin may be a great natural alternative.
+If you are looking to boost your immune system in response to a fungal or yeast infection, but don’t want to use harsh or expensive drugs or lotions, monolaurin may be a great natural alternative.

-A recommended Monolaurin dosage for treating existing or new infections is 1-2 capsules 2-3 times daily.
-For those who have recently overcome an infection and want to maintain good health and avoid reinfection, 1-2 capsules 1-2 times daily can be effective.
+A recommended Monolaurin dosage for stimulating a healthy immune response is 1-2 capsules 2-3 times daily.
+For those who have recently overcome an infection and want to take monolaurin to maintain good health, 1-2 capsules 1-2 times daily can be effective.

 |# Capsules*||x Per day||Duration|